 These questions are normally driven by fear or anxiety about their baby’s health.
 An example of highly neurotic behaviour.

 At the low end of neuroticism, you get “no worry” type brands like Bundaberg rum.
 Easy-going, laid-back and relaxed.
-Its whole message is about not worrying, and enjoying everyday, easy, relaxed good times.
+Its whole message is about not worrying, and enjoying everyday, relaxed good times.

 Brand personality - Free Traits